feddelegrand7/feddelegrand7/README.md

 I'm Fodil, a PhD candidate in Economics and an avid R developer though I code sometimes in Python and JavaScript.
 You can find more about me on my [website](https://ihaddadenfodil.com/).

-Here a list of R packages I developed recently:
+Here a list of R packages I've developed recently:

 + 📦 [`{ralger}`](https://github.com/feddelegrand7/ralger)